aliuosio/mage2.docker/README.md

 * move Magento 2 specific tools and config to docker-entrypoint.sh called in docker-compose.yml
 * setup script for PHP Container to set IP for xdebug or Domain
 * add apache as alternative webserver
-* clean up alpinne packages after build
+* clean up alpine packages after build
 * PWA Studio as variable option

 #### Bugs